LUCYAGB/Rock-Paper-Scissors-Lizard-Spock/README.md

 1. Google Fonts:
    * The "**Roboto**" font was used throughout the project.
 This was imported using Google fonts into the style.css file.
+The font sans-serif was used as the browser default font.

 1. Hover.css:
    * This feature was used to give a transform effect on the hands icons thereby improving user experience/interactivity.